chirpy2605/voron/general/Experimental/Trident_v2.4_Mount/README.md

 ![](images/Tap.png)

 The Tap directory contains a spacer to be used on the back of the Tap probe.
 It is based on Tap RC8.
-I currently have this Tap version running on my Trident with no problems.

 ![](images/Tap_Mount.png)